François Pinault: Art

 Pinault bought his first significant painting, Cour de ferme by Paul Sérusier, in 1980.
 He collected art of the 20th century (Mondrian, Picasso, Man Ray, ...) before following contemporary artists (David Hammons, Rudolf Stingel, Damien Hirst, Jeff Koons, Subodh Gupta, Paul McCarthy, Bruce Nauman, Donald Judd, Robert Ryman, ...).
-In 2019, his art collection contained approximately 5,000 works.
+In 2023, his art collection contained approximately 10,000 works.

 In 2005, François Pinault bought the company Palazzo Grassi SpA which operated the Palazzo Grassi in Venice.
 The Japanese architect Tadao Ando renovated the historical building which housed the first exhibition of Pinault Collection in 2006.
-One year later, the Venice city council awarded the tender of the Punta della Dogana, which had been abandoned for 30 years, to Pinault Collection, adding 5,000 m² to the Palazzo Grassi space in Venice.
+One year later, the Venice city council awarded the tender of the Punta della Dogana, which had been abandoned for 30 years, to Pinault Collection, adding 5,000 m2 to the Palazzo Grassi space in Venice.
 Tadao Ando also restored this historical site, which reopened to the public in June 2009.
 In 2013, Pinault achieved the third chapter of his cultural project in Venice with the renovation and transformation of the Teatrino, an open-air theater in ruins.
 Designed once again by Tadao Ando, the new Teatrino holds a 225-seat auditorium.

 In 2016, Pinault and the city of Paris announced their plan to turn the Bourse de commerce in the center of Paris (1st arrondissement) into a new, Pinault Collection-branded contemporary art museum.
 Tadao Ando was put in charge of transforming the historic building.
 The museum opened in May 2021.In 2014, François Pinault launched, through the Pinault Collection, an artist residency program in Lens (Northern France) which opened in 2015.
-In 2015, in memory of his friend the writer (and Picasso biographer) Pierre Daix who passed away in 2014, Pinault created the Pierre Daix Prize to reward an outstanding book on modern and contemporary art every year.
+In 2015, in memory of his friend the writer (and Picasso biographer) Pierre Daix who died in 2014, Pinault created the Pierre Daix Prize to reward an outstanding book on modern and contemporary art every year.

 Other commitments

 Environment

 In 1990, following a fire in the Paimpont forest in Brittany, Pinault immediately financed the reforestation project.
 In 2000, he provided a significant financial assistance to help the islands in Brittany affected by the oil spill following the sinking of the Erika.
+In 2022, he pledged to contribute 500,000 euros to restore the chapel Saint-Michel of Brasparts in Monts d'Arrée, and the butte on which it stands on, after it had been ravaged by fire.